AtzoriMarco/OF2025_Erlangen/Notes.md

 #### Suggested exercises:
+* Describe the difference between *incompressibleVoF.H* and *multiphaseEuler.H*.
+Can you identify the source code that contains the governing equations?
+* Make a plan to carry out a possible validation or convergence assement of the droplet falling in a cavity.
+* What are the dimensionless number that govern that falling droplet?

 ## Step 5: particles

-* Let's first have a look at some tutorials
+* Let's first have a look at some tutorials:
-1. We can try:

-tutorials/fluid/stackPlume
+1. > tutorials/fluid/stackPlume

 2. We can try: